felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Synonyms

-**Avoid** using synonyms.
-If you cannot escape it, use **three at most**.
+Avoid using synonyms.
+If you cannot escape it, use three at most.
 Your text is not literary, and a lot of synonyms may sound repetitive to the reader, increasing the odds of low engagement levels.

 ### User Actions

 Users may use different actions for the same event.
 On a Desktop computer, they might “click” a link, while on a mobile device they might “tap” it.
 When possible, use universal terms across platforms.
-For example: **Select** instead of **click** or **tap**.
+For example: Select instead of click or tap.

 ### Second person and first person